thomasfeliciani/TC-mapping/readme.md

 # Topics-criteria mapping and inter-rater reliability
-These scripts run a simulation model of inter-rater reliability (IRR) and analyze the results thereof.
-Each run simulates an expert panel (such as a peer review panel) whose members are tasked with the evaluation of a set of submissions.
+These scripts run a simulation model of inter-rater reliability (IRR) and analyze the results.
+Each run simulates an expert panel (such as a peer review panel) whose members are tasked with the evaluation of a set of submissions (such as grant proposals).
 Each panel member evaluates the submissions by assigning them a grade in a specified grading scale.
 Various factors affect the IRR among the panel members, generally relating to the features of the panel, its members and the rules of the evaluation process.
 This simulation model considers some of these factors:
 * Noise in the evaluation by the panel members;
 * Interpersonal differences in biases influencing the evaluation;
 * Interpersonal differences in the interpretation of the grading scale;